dboeni/home-assistant-ampere-storage-pro-modbus/README.md

 # A Home Assistant custom component for Ampere.StoragePro inverters
 Home Assistant custom component for reading data locally from Ampere.StoragePro inverter through modbus TCP

+## Features

+- Setup via the UI
+- Configurable slave id and polling interval
+- Registers are read in blocks (reduction of queries)

+## Features in future

+- Make settings changeable
+- Batterie steuerbar (Last vom Netz)

 # Installation

 This custom component can be installed in two different ways: `manually` or `using HACS`